arctern-io/arctern-bootcamp/shtruck_en/README.md

     max      28144.000000
     Name: weight_value, dtype: float64

-It can be found that most roads are not busy, but there are also some particularly busy roads.
+It can be found that most roads are not busy, yet some roads are very busy.

 Plot `weight_value` into a histogram:

 ```python
 import matplotlib.pyplot as plt